-- English as a Second Language (ESL) "Buddies" (Ongoing Call for One-on-One Language Matches)
+- English as a Second Language (ESL) "Buddies" (Ongoing Call for One-on-One (and Small-group) Language Matches)

 - Pride Leadership Committee Members (2SLGBTQIA+ Newcomers in Niagara or Ontario AND Newcomer or Canadian Allies/Friends Welcome to Apply)

 If you are specifically interested in becoming a volunteer career guide, please share some more about your professional experiences with us by Applying to be a Career Guide.